NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 5B has more lift
 - 5B(B) has an additional endlag frame on hit to prevent 5BB infinite
+- 5BB(B)
+    - Hitbox moved from elbow to hand
+    - Shoulder hitbox made slightly bigger
+- 5BBB(B) slight forward momentum at the startup
+- 5BB(A)
-- 5BB(A) hitbox duration increased by one frame to better match the animation
+    - Hitbox duration increased by one frame to better match the animation
+    - Changed to a mid from a high
 - 5BBA(A) has more lift
 - 5A
     - Is super cancellable
     - Turns back turned opponents around
     - Slightly more lift
+- 2B
+    - Hitbox duration increased by 1 frame
+    - Launches
+    - Lift adjusted
+- 2B(A) changed to be 6A
+- 2A
+    - Launches instead of sweeps with more lift
+    - Has less endlag
+    - Has spinning knockback
 - 6B
     - Animation changed to be the 4B(B) animation and staggers
     - When done in combo it is vanilla
+- 6B(B) slight forward momentum at the startup
 - 6B(A)
     - Has more lift
     - Is super cancellable
     - Less blockstun
     - If holding 6 when it comes out does 6A
-- 2B
-    - Hitbox duration increased by 1 frame
+    - Hitbox appears one frame later
-    - Launches
-    - Lift adjusted
-- 2A launches instead of sweeps with more lift
 - 6A
     - Second hit launches far and away
     - Y cancel removed
+    - Recovers six frames faster
+- 4B
+    - Only has four guard frames after charge (if charge only)
+    - Active 2-5
 - 4A
     - Window improved
     - Can move immediately on appearance
 - 8B
     - Both hits have slightly more lift
+    - Second hit does not use spinning knockdown
     - Two less frames recovery on landing
+    - "airborne" one frame earlier
+- 8B(B)
-- 8B(B) added as JB
+  - Added as JB
+  - Travels slightly more forward
 - 8A
     - Teleports in front of the opponent
     - Can be grabbed